netguru/Kissme/README.md

 # KotlinMultiplatformStorage
-KotlinMultiplatformStorage is an open-source Kotlin Multiplatform key-value storage library.
-It allows you to store key-value data in common module without any additional boilerplate code.
+KotlinMultiplatformStorage is an open-source Kotlin Multiplatform encrypted, key-value storage library.
+It allows you to store key-value data in common code module without any additional boilerplate code.

 Currently library supports following platforms:
 - android